 Another important advantage of opening a representative office in Italy rather than a branch or subsidiary is that the representative offices in Italy are not obligated to register with the Trade Register or submit articles of association.
 Moreover, as it is not viewed as being a legal entity, but an extension of the foreign company, the liaison office does not have to file financial statements and does not require a minimum share capital in order to function.

 Those who want to set up a business in Italy have the support offered by our local agents at their fingertips.
 They can explain the establishment formalities and take care of them so that the entrepreneurs can focus on the investments and activities they have to undertake.
 A company cannot enter the market without a bank account, registration for the payment of taxes, and the necessary licenses, so our team can also help you with these steps.
-Get in touch with us to benefit from personalized services and offers.
+Get in touch with us to benefit from personalized services and also discover the following infographic:

 The limited activities a liaison office can perform